iPhone/iPad iOS music making app round-up: Week 13

-This week the world of iOS has seen big news in the form of iPad app releases from two major players: Korg and Propellerhead.
+This week the world of iOS has seen big news in the form of two big iPad app releases from major players: Korg and Propellerhead.

 Korg has already scored one iPad win this year when they brought their much loved Electribe groovebox series to the iOS platform with the April release of iElectribe.
 This time it’s the turn of Korg’s classic MS-20 monophonic synth to get the iPad recreation treatment.

 The iMS-20 app features an emulation of its semi-modular, analogue namesake along with a 16-step sequencer (based on the Korg SQ-10), an analogue drum machine, mixer, Kaoss pads and direct access to SoundCloud.
 Pretty exciting, eh?

 Check out full specs and description over at the Korg site or buy it now from the App Store.

 ReBirth for iPad

 We’ve had the iPhone/iPod Touch version of Propellerhead’s classic ReBirth for a little while now, but this week it has arrived on the iPad.